NORAD: Santa’s reindeer will be able to fly through snowstorm - NewsBreak

 BUFFALO, N.Y.
 (WIVB) – While much of the United States braces for an arctic blast set to bring widespread severe weather this holiday weekend, the North American Aerospace Defense Command (NORAD) wants to reassure citizens that Santa’s voyage will not be impacted by the storm.

 “He’s ready to make his rounds,” Master Sgt.
 Ben Wiseman said in a phone interview from Peterson Space Force Base in Colorado Springs.
 “They’re prepared.
 They’re protected.
-They’re used to this weather.”Brace for arctic blast: Maps show how cold it will get across US
+They’re used to this weather.”Governor on holiday storm: ‘Brace yourselves for a big one’

 NORAD is a bi-national organization that “defends the homeland through aerospace warning, aerospace control, and maritime warning for North America,” according to its website .
 It has also dutifully tracked Santa’s flights since the 1950s.